isacdaavid/phd_thesis_markdown/source/10_chapter_2_previous_research.md

 Seemingly contradictory results stemming from methodologically sound studies cry for a theoretical reformulation to encompass all the facts.
-Research around the conflict often restores to some sort of interaction and modulation between systems to explain the data.[@okon-et-al-2007][@palermo-rhodes-2007] Sassi and colleges proposed that even though emotional perception can be turned
+Research around the conflict often resorts to some sort of interaction and modulation between systems to explain the data.[@okon-et-al-2007][@palermo-rhodes-2007] Sassi and colleges proposed that even though emotional perception can be turned